FireDynamics/LectureFireSimulation/book/content/tools/02_hpc/02_hpc.md

 * science: particle physics, climate research, molecular dynamics
 * engineering: CFD, structural mechanics, computer science

-HPC with computing power thousands times larger than personal computer allows to significantly reduce the computing time and allows to address new modelling challenges.
-This is also becoming true for the fire safety science and engineering communities.
+HPC with computing power thousand times larger than personal computers allows to significantly reduce the computing time and allows to address new modelling challenges.
+This is also becoming true for fire safety science and engineering communities.

-*Example:* An CFD application run for a week on thousand processors would need 20 years on a personal computer (assuming it provides enough memory).
+*Example:* A CFD application running for a week on thousand processors would need 20 years on a personal computer (assuming it provides enough memory).

-The evolution of computer technology shows one of the fastest development of all technolgies.
+The evolution of computer technology shows one of the fastest developments of all technolgies.
 Considering the nubmer of transistors as a measure for a chip's computing performance, the evolution shows that this number doubles every two years.
 This observation is called [Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law), see {numref}`fig-hpc-moore`.

 :::{figure-md} fig-hpc-moore
 <img src="https://upload.wikimedia.org/wikipedia/commons/0/00/Moore%27s_Law_Transistor_Count_1970-2020.png" width="80%">